 Les Rupins: An Authentic Parisian Bistro in the 10th Arrondissement, Near the Canal Saint-Martin

-Sponsored - Just steps from Canal Saint-Martin, Gare de l’Est, and République, Les Rupins is a true Parisian bistro at its best.
-Nestled in the heart of the 10th arrondissement, it's the go-to spot that perfectly captures the essence of Parisian tradition while serving up modern, all-made-from-scratch cuisine, crafted with ultra-fresh, seasonal ingredients.
-Every dish here showcases the city’s culinary excellence.
-And for Valentine’s Day, the restaurant is offering a one-of-a-kind special menu.
+Sponsored - Just a stone’s throw from the Canal Saint-Martin, Gare de l’Est, and République, Les Rupins is a true Parisian bistro through and through.
+Nestled in the heart of the 10th arrondissement, it’s the perfect cozy spot that embodies classic Parisian charm while serving up modern, entirely homemade dishes made with the freshest, seasonal ingredients.
+Here, every plate showcases the very best of Parisian culinary tradition.
 [Read more]

 Afendi, the beloved Lebanese bistro in Paris's 10th arrondissement that champions the spirit of sharing